viviandotdev/ObsidianVault/30 Slipbox/The internet has opened up the opportunity to do what you enjoy. You don't have to suffer anymore when creating your own career path.md

 **Potential Framework, System, or Solution**
 Can you create a memorable, step-by-step solution to solving the problem?
 You can flesh this out in your content.
 Be sure to add your own unique name to it!
+- Starting a social media business with an emphasis on writing